Permit Prices in the EU Carbon Market

 One example: offset caps were set by country and typically given as a percent, say 20% for Germany.
 But that 20% applied to

-(the number of EU permits the firm received initially), NOT the number of emissions.
-But when I looked through the data, it was obvious firms were doing it both ways.
+, NOT emissions — that is, firms were allowed to use 0.20*n permits they initially received, as opposed to 0.20*n emissions.
+But when I looked through the data, there were many firms doing it both ways.
 It was obvious they were confused and no one was really checking.

 There were other, similar examples.
-Essentially every rule that could plausibly be misinterpreted had at least some firms misinterpreting it, though they did seem to be getting better (and more accurate) over time.
+Every rule that could plausibly be misinterpreted had at least some firms misinterpreting it, though they did seem to be getting better (and more accurate) over time.

 Naturally, given what a cluster this seemed, some grad school friends and I decided the market was ripe for our advice and spent a few weeks calling companies that hadn't yet used offsets to try to pitch them on it.
 I might save that story for another write up, but it largely proved unsuccessful.